b-rodrigues/fput/manuscript/tidyverse.md

 You may have never heard of the `tidyverse`, but you most certainly heard about `dplyr` and `tidyr`.
 Both these packages are probably the most popular packages of the tidyverse.
-Even if you know these packages already, you might not be using some more advanced functions, I’m talking about the *scoped* version of the usual `dplyr` *verbs* (`dplyr` *verbs* is how Hadley Wickham refers to the functions included in the
+Even if you know these packages already, you might not be using some more advanced functions, I'm talking about the *scoped* version of the usual `dplyr` *verbs* (`dplyr` *verbs* is how Hadley Wickham refers to the functions included in the
 package: `group_by()`, `select()`, etc).